R4wm/dear_diary/2019/10/23/short_devotion.md

   "Text": "Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me."
   }
 ```
+>The bible has much more to say about ungodly than godly..
+  maybe something to study next

 Its not a one and done thing, and pride is the opposite of godliness.
 This devotion does no justice to the topic, but the aforementioned are still true.